 |Temperament:||Friendly, fearless, dependable, versatile, watchful, affectionate, hardy, proud, intelligent, strong-willed|

 Bred in Norway, a Black Norwegian Elkhound is a typical spitz-type canine and the smallest of the Elkhound dog breeds.
-This pup would help its townsmen take down some of the big and most challenging game, hunting big animals like bears and moose despite their relatively small sizes.
+This pup would help its townsmen take down some of the biggest and most challenging game, hunting big animals like bears and moose despite their relatively small sizes.

-These dogs have a high dog IQ and agility thanks to their athleticism, qualities that make them superb watchdogs if you don’t see them in the field.
+This large black dog breed has a high dog IQ and agility thanks to their athleticism, qualities that make them superb watchdogs if you don’t see them in the field.

 |Temperament:||Fierce, obedient, self-assured, devoted, alert, confident, good-natured|

 The Rottweiler is undoubtedly every dog fancier’s favorite black dog breed, regardless of its size.
 This dog is famously known as a workaholic with immeasurable strength and a great dog IQ.